Denisfench/Web-Crawler/crawler_design.md

 **urls_visited** dictionary is updated by the **update_score** function.

-**update_score** function is designed as follows:
+**update_score()** function is designed as follows:

 *Parameters:*

 - **urls_visited** dictionary.
 - **domain_url** which is a domain URL of the website.
 - **novelty_weight** which is a customizable novelty weight.
-In our experiments, we've selected novelty weight to be 50 %.
+In our experiments, we've selected the novelty weight to be 50 %.
 - **importance_weight** which is a customizable importance weight.
-In our experiments, we've selected importance weight to be 50 %.
+In our experiments, we've selected the importance weight to be 50 %.
-- **crawling** which is a flag indicating that we are crawling a page.
+- **crawling** is a flag indicating that we are crawling a page.
-- **see_again** which is a flag indicating that we've found a URL while parsing another website, but we aren't crawling this URL at this point.
+- **see_again** is a flag indicating that we've found a URL while parsing another webpage, but we aren't crawling the given URL at this point.
-- **The importance score corresponds to the number of pages we've encountered from a given website**
+- **The importance score corresponds to the number of pages we've encountered from a given website.**
-- **The novelty score is calculated using the following formula: novelty = 1 / (pages_crawled + 1)**
+- **The novelty score is calculated using the following formula: novelty = 1 / (pages_crawled + 1).**
-- **The priority score is calculated using the following formula: priority = novelty_weight \* new_novelty + importance_weight \* curr_importance**
+- **The priority score is calculated using the following formula: priority = novelty_weight \* new_novelty + importance_weight \* curr_importance.**

-1. The function first checks for the case when we encounter a URL for the first time, i.e. it hasn't been stored in our dictionary yet, and we are crawling this URL.
-In this case, we create an entry in the hash table with the domain URL of a given URL as a key, and initial values for the parameters such as novelty, importance, rank, etc.
+1. The function first checks the case when we encounter a URL for the first time, i.e. it hasn't been stored in our dictionary yet, and we are crawling the given URL.
+In this case, we create an entry in the hash table with the domain URL of a given URL as a key, and initial parameters such as novelty, importance, rank, etc. as values.
 2. Another case is when we encounter a URL for the first time, but we aren't crawling the URL.
-In this case, similarly to the case above, we are using domain URL as a key to our dictionary, and a list of initial values for the parameters.
+In this case, similarly to the case above, we are using domain URL as a key to our dictionary, and a list of initial parameters as the value.
-3. A second scenario is when we've encountered a given URL before, i.e. it's stored in our dictionary, and we are either crawling a given URL, or we are parsing it from another webpage.
-In both of these cases, we update the values of the existing entry in our dictionary.
+3. A second scenario is when we've encountered a URL before, i.e. it's already stored in our dictionary, and we are either crawling a given URL, or are parsing it from another webpage.
+In both cases, we update the values of the existing entry in our dictionary.
-4. If we are crawling a URL, then its pages_crawled count will be updated which will change the given webpage's novelty score.
-If we've parsed a given URL from another webpage, then we'll update the importance of the root website of a given URL in our dictionary.
+4. If we are crawling a URL, then its pages_crawled count will be updated, which will change the given webpage's novelty score.
+If we've parsed a given URL from another webpage, then we'll update the importance of the domain URL of the current webpage.

 **The urls_visited dictionary contains the up to date information on the rank and other scores of every URL we ever encountered**

-Next, we are implementing a robot exclusion protocol within the boolean **crawler_allowed** function.
+Next, we are implementing a robot exclusion protocol with the **crawler_allowed()** function.

+*Note: we subclass the RobotFileParser class in order to decrease the timeout value for retrieving a robots.txt file.
+The default timeout is set to 60 seconds.
+The idea is borrowed from the following StackOverflow post: https://stackoverflow.com/questions/15235374/python-robotparser-timeout-equivalent.*

 *Parameters:*

 - **root_url** of the website we are currently crawling
 - **crawled_url** the actual URL we are currently crawling

-The crawler allowed function will find a *robots.txt* file if it exists and check whether our crawler is allowed on the given website.
+The crawler allowed function will find a *robots.txt* file, if it exists, and check whether our crawler is allowed on the given website.
 If the crawler is allowed, the function will return True, otherwise, it will return False.

-The next function we've implemented is the **get_log** function.
+The next function we've implemented is the **get_log()** function.

 The get_log function takes URL properties such as *URL name*, *importance score*, *the rank of a URL*, *size of the URL*, and a *response code* received back from the server.

-The function also gets the current timestamp.
+The function acquires the current timestamp from the Python time module.

-Next, the function creates a data frame row and appends it to the existing data frame.
+Next, the function creates a DataFrame row and appends it to the existing data frame.

-The core of our application is **the crawl_pages** function.
+The core of our application is **the crawl_pages()** function.

-The function uses the BFS algorithm to traverse the web and is using auxiliary functions described above to decide on the best link to follow next.
+The function uses a modified version of BFS algorithm to traverse the web and is using auxiliary functions described above to decide on the best link to follow next.

-The algorithm within the **crawl_pages** function proceeds as follows:
+The algorithm within the **crawl_pages()** function proceeds as follows:

-1. Retrieve a URL from the **URLs** priority queue.
+1. Retrieve a URL from the **urls** priority queue.
 2. Check the robot exclusion protocol on the given webpage.
-If our crawler is not allowed to visit the webpage, don't crawl the given URL.
-If we are allowed to crawl the URL, try to request the webpage from the server.
+If our crawler is not allowed to visit the webpage, don't crawl a given URL.
+If we are allowed to crawl, we try to request the webpage from the server.
-3. We set a timeout of 5 seconds on getting a webpage from a web server.
+3. We set a timeout value to 5 seconds on getting a webpage from a web server.
 If we are unable to get the webpage within this time limit, we proceed to processing the next URL.
-4. If we've gotten a response from the server, we check if the response code has one of the success codes.
-If it does, we parse the website.
-If not, we log the URL with whatever status code was returned to us to the log file and move on to the next URL.
+4. If we've gotten a response from the server, we check whether the response code is in our success codes list.
+If it is, we parse the website.
+If not, we log the URL with whatever status code was returned to us and move on to the next URL.
-5. When parsing a URL, we pass its properties to the **update_score()** function and then append the data about the given URL to the log file.
+5. When parsing a URL, we pass its properties to the **update_score()** function and then append the data about the given URL to the csv log file.
-6. Our next step is to find all references to other URLs on the webpage, call **the update_score()** function on those URLs, and put them into a priority queue.
+6. Our next step is to find all references to other URLs on the webpage using Beautiful Soup library and call **update_score()** function on those URLs, before putting them in the priority queue.

 Our final part is **multithreading**.

-We make our application maltreated by creating a customizable thread pool and setting each thread in a pool to execute our core **crawl_pages** function.
+We make our application multithreaded by creating a customizable thread pool and setting each thread in a pool to execute our core **crawl_pages()** function.
 We ensure thread safety by using thread-safe data structures, namely Python Priority Queue and Python Dictionary.
 These are the only data structures shared among the threads.
-In our experiments, we've discovered that the optimal number of threads on our machine is about 60.
+In our experiments, we've discovered that the optimal number of threads for our machine is about 60.